-Bundler maintains a consistent environment for ruby applications.
-It tracks
+Bundler provides a consistent environment for Ruby projects by tracking

 $ gem install bundler

 Specify your dependencies in a Gemfile in your project's root: